AlephAlpha/Nekomata/doc/Builtins.md

 Reverse a list or a string.

+If the argument is a number, it is converted to a range from 0 to that number minus 1.

 ### `prefix` (`p`, `1 -> 1`)

 Get a prefix of a list or a string.

+If the argument is a number, it is converted to a range from 0 to that number minus 1.

 This function is non-deterministic.

 ### `suffix` (`s`, `1 -> 1`)

 Get a suffix of a list or a string.

+If the argument is a number, it is converted to a range from 0 to that number minus 1.

 This function is non-deterministic.